Security and Deployment

 This is implementation guidance, not legal advice or a substitute for your own compliance review.

-The platform is intended for enterprise environments that care about data minimization, access control, auditability, and evidence-backed outputs.
+The platform is intended for enterprise environments that care about data minimization, access control, auditability, and source-linked outputs.
 Those properties support GDPR-oriented reviews and can help teams evaluate how the system fits into EU AI Act governance processes.

 Compliance still depends on how the system is configured, governed, and used in your environment.
-The useful standard is clear documentation and review readiness, not hand-wavy claims of automatic compliance.
+The useful standard is clear documentation and review readiness, not claims of automatic compliance.

 Identity and Auditability